shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/inventory-forecasting-services.md

 }
 ```

-**Legacy GDLI example - Checking inventory availability for legacy GDLIs with a roadblock**
+##### Legacy GDLI example - Check inventory availability for legacy GDLIs with a roadblock

 To run an inventory availability forecast given a roadblock with several creative sizes, you'll need to: